Perhaps your traits were never flaws- they just weren´t nurtured in the right environment

 In the wrong environment, your greatest strengths will look like flaws

-Fast forward to today and I now know that my dreaminess gives me a unique perspective on life, a deep sense of empathy for other people and the ability to appreciate the beauty in others as well as the world around me.
+I slowly started realizing that my daydreaming gives me a unique perspective on life, a deep sense of empathy for other people and the ability to appreciate the beauty in others as well as the world around me.
 It allows me to read between the lines of what is said and what is meant.
 All traits that are highly beneficial for my work as a coach and writer.

 The clients I get to work with are often quick to point out their own flaws as well: they are too much of a generalist and haven´t specialized in anything.
 Or they have specialized too much and now find it hard to switch careers.
-They are too outspoken and go against the grain too much, or they are too introverted and don´t want to take center stage.
+They are too outspoken and go against the grain too much, or they are too introverted in an environment where they are constantly pushed to be in the center of attention.

 But what if your flaw isn´t a flaw at all, but rather a part of you that would flourish in the right environment?